amitbinu/RemindVoice/README.md

 *The user must install the android application in order to recieve the notification*

-*User must log in on both android application and the website*
+*User must log in on both android application (in a phone with active internet) and the website(in a seperate laptop/computer)*

 When this web application is launched the user can enter a keyword and click the 'start listening' button.